-Students in grades kindergarten through 8th grade who meets eligibility criteria for gifted, may participate in the enrichment program, through a consultative model.
-This model involves face to face or virtual meetings by the teacher of the gifted with the eligible student's teacher once a month.
-The teacher of the gifted provides enrichment activities and/or projects to the classroom teacher for the student to do at the classroom teachers discretion.
-The students participate in iii time daily and are grouped by their ability.
+Students in grades kindergarten through 8th grade who meets eligibility criteria for gifted, may participate in the enrichment program at the Chrysalis Center.
+The student attends one day a week based on the student's school.
 Students in grades 9-12 have the options to discontinue services through an Educational Plan in which the High School would meet the student's needs through honor courses, Advanced Placement (AP), Dual Enrollment Courses, Advanced International Certificate of Education (AICE), and/or International baccalaureate (IB) courses.
 Parents and students may choose to continue the gifted program and consultation services will be provided to the student's teachers.